AbhishekTripathi2710/22BCE10189/README.md

 4. **Test the Endpoints**:
    - Use tools like Postman or `curl` to test the endpoints:
      - `GET /users`: Returns the top 5 users sorted by post count.
+     - `GET /posts?type=popular`: Returns the post(s) with the highest number of comments.
+     - `GET /posts?type=latest`: Returns the latest 5 posts sorted by creation date.